The Best Babi Guling in Bali: A Data-Driven Hunt

 How to Actually Eat Babi Guling in Bali

 Bring cash.
-Most warungs, especially the smaller ones like Babi Guling Men Esa in Kerobokan or Warung Babi Guling Ki Mokoh in Klungkung, don’t take cards.
-The bigger ones like Bu Dayu Kencani will have payment options, but don’t assume it.
+Smaller spots like Babi Guling Men Esa or Warung Babi Guling Ki Mokoh won’t take cards.
+Bigger places like Bu Dayu Kencani might, but don’t count on it.

 Add It to Your List